MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Hybrid app approach

 Developers must often decide between building a web app or a native app.
-The decision hinges on the trade-off between reach and power.
-Web apps allow for a broad reach.
-As a Web developer, you may reuse most of your code across different platforms.
-To access all the capabilities of a native platform, use a native app.
+This decision hinges on the tradeoff between reach and power.
+*  Web apps allow for a broad reach.
+As a Web developer, you can reuse most of your code across different platforms.
+*  To access all the capabilities of a native platform, use a native app.

 :::image type="complex" source="./media/WebView2/web-native.png" alt-text="Web native" lightbox="./media/WebView2/web-native.png":::
    Web native
 :::image-end:::

-Hybrid apps allow developers to enjoy the best of both worlds.
-Hybrid app developers benefit from the following advantages.

-*   The ubiquity and strength of the web platform.
-*   The power and full capabilities of the native platform.
+Hybrid apps allow developers to enjoy the best of both worlds: the ubiquity and strength of the web platform, combined with the power and full capabilities of the native platform.

 ## WebView2 benefits